iamisaackn/IKN-Thyroid-Risk-Prediction/README.md

 4. Real-World Application: Test the predictive models in real-world clinical settings to evaluate their practical utility.

 5. Patient Education Programs: Develop educational programs for patients and healthcare providers on the importance of recognizing thyroid disorder symptoms and risk factors.

-This README provides a comprehensive overview of the Thyroid Risk Prediction project, detailing its objectives, methodology, findings, and future directions.
-For further inquiries or collaboration opportunities, please contact the project team.